AdaCore/gnatstudio/docs/tutorial/epilogue.rst

 * Extensive customization through Python

-For more information, please see the *User's Guide* (`gps.html <gps.html`_) or look at the `Tools` menu, which gives access to most of these capabilities.
+For more information, please see the *User's Guide* (`gps.html <gps.html`_) or look at the menus, which give access to most of these capabilities.